-Investments in equity and equity-related securities involve a degree of risk and investors should not invest any funds in the Offer unless they can afford to take the risk of losing their investment.
-Investors are advised to read the risk factors carefully
+Investments in equity and equity-related securities involve a degree of risk and investors should not invest any funds in the Offer tunless they can afford to take the risk of losing their investment, Investors are advised to read the risk factors carefully before taking an investment decision in the Offer.
+For taking an investment decision, investors must rely on their own examination of our Company and the Offer, including the risks involved.
+The Equity Shares in the Offer have not been recommended or approved by the Securities and Exchange Board of India ("SEBI"), nor does SEBI guarantee the accuracy or adequacy of the contents of this Prospective.
+Specific attention of the investors is invited to "Risk Factors" on page 19.

+COMPANY ABBOLUTE RESPONSIBILITY

-Investments in equity and equity-tenated sectrities involve a degree or risk and investors about not invest any runos in the Orier timess they can arrord to take the risks of losing their investment energy investment decision in the Offer, For taking an investment decision, investors must rely on their own examination of our Company and the Offer, including the risks involved.
-The Equity Shares in the Offer have not been recommended or approved by the Securities and Exchange Board of India ("SEBE"), nor does SEBE guarantee the accuracy or adequacy of the contents of this Draft Prospectus.
-Specific attention of the investors is invited to "Risk Factors" on page 18.
-COMPANY'S ABSOLTEE RESPONSIBILITY Our Company, having made all reasonable inquiries, accepts responsibility for and confirms that this Draft Prospectus sort in the Offer, which is material appects and is not misleading in any material respect, that ophicinos and intentions expressed herein are honestly held and that there are no other facts, the omission of which makes this Draft Prospectus as a whole or any of such information or the expression of any such ophinions or intentions expressed herein are honestly held and that there are no other facts, the omission of which makes this Draft Prospectus as a whole or any of such information or the expression of any such ophinions or intentions material respect.
+Our Company, having made all reasonable inquiries, accepts responsibility for and confirms that this Prospectus contains all information with regard to our Company and the Offer, which is material in the context of the Offer, that the information contained in this Prospectus is true and correct in all material aspects and is not misleading in any material respect, that opinions and intentions expressed herein are honestly held and that there are no other facts, the omission of which makes this prospectus as a whole or any of such information or the expression of any such opinions or intentions misleading in any material respect.

-The Equity Shares offered through this Draft Prospectus are proposed to be listed on the BSE SME in terms of the Chapter IX of the SEBI ICDR Regulations as amended from time to time.
-Our Company has received an 'in-principle' approval letter dated [ $\phi$ ] from BSE for using its name in this offer document for listing our shares on the BSE SME.
-For he purposes of the Offer, the Designated Stock Exchange shall be BSE.
-For details of the material contracts and documents available for inspection from the date of the Prospectus up to the Offer Chasting Date, see "Material Contracts and Documents for Inspection" on page 279.
+The Equity Shares offered through this Prospectus are proposed to be listed on the BSE SME in terms of the Chapter IX of the SEBI ICDR Regulations as amended from time to time.
+Our Company has received an 'in-principle' approval letter dated February 1, 2025 from BSE for using its name in this offer document for listing our shares on the BSE SME.
+For the purposes of the Offer, the Designated Stock Exchange shall be BSE.
+For details of the material contracts and documents available for inspection from the date of the Prospectus up to the Offer Closing Date, see "Material Contracts and Documents for Inspection" on page 276.